The Virtual Currency Regulation Review: Norway

 There is currently no specific regulation on virtual currency exchanges.
 Thus, operating these exchanges is not subject to financial services regulation and does not require a licence.
 The aforementioned apply both to decentralised exchanges with peer-to-peer solutions and to centralised exchanges.
 Unless they also are engaged in exchange services between virtual currencies and fiat currencies, or wallet CWPs, they are not required to register with the Financial Supervisory Authority to comply with any anti-money laundering obligations.

-On 12 February 2018, the Financial Supervisory Authority14 joined the European supervisory authorities (ESMA, the European Banking Authority and the European Insurance and Occupational Pensions Authority)15 in warning consumers of the high risk related to investing in virtual currencies such as Bitcoin, Ether and Ripple.
+On 12 February 2018, the Financial Supervisory Authority16 joined the European Supervisory Authorities17 in warning consumers of the high risk related to investing in virtual currencies such as Bitcoin, Ether and Ripple.
 As virtual currencies are not regulated, are traded on unregulated marketplaces and lack transparency in pricing, the Financial Supervisory Authority considers virtual currencies unsuitable for short and long-term savings for most consumers.

-Exchanges for buying and selling virtual currencies exist in Norway.
-From publicly available information, it is also expected that new virtual currency exchanges may be launched in Norway in the near future.
+Exchanges for buying and selling virtual currencies exist in Norway and, going by publicly available information, it is also expected that new virtual currency exchanges may be launched in Norway in the near future.

 Regulation of miners